Holiday Volunteering With Kids in the Boston Area

 We all have our hands full with family and work obligations, and the pending holidays certainly don't lighten the load.
 And yet, it's the time of year when we're also inspired to count our blessings—and teach our children to do the same.
 To inspire my children to think about what they are grateful for this Thanksgiving and throughout the holiday season, we’re going to try one of the Fun Projects That Help Kids Give Thanks.
 But I also want my kids to think about other people and do something to make a difference in our community, and we've found some great opportunities for volunteering as a family during the holiday season.
-With just a bit of planning, lending a hand with kids can be easy—and maybe the most meaningful and memorable experience in a season full of them.
+For year-round opportunities to lend a helping hand, see our post on Volunteering with Boston Kids.

 Catching Joy—Multiple Locations

 Throughout the year, Catching Joy provides opportunities for volunteerism and giving for families with young children.
 Check the Facebook page for posts and information regarding events, such as donation opportunities and story times open to everyone.
 They often work with The Blue Bunny as well for events.